ofelcan164/API/sections/uploads.md

 Create a File Chunk
 -------------------

 * `post /upload_jobs/384/files/395/chunks/1.json` uploads a file chunk.
+The last number is the chunk number.
+This is used, to determine the order to reassemble the chunks on the server.
+So the next chunk would be `post /upload_jobs/384/files/395/chunks/2.json`.
 The request body should be the binary data of the chunk.
 Make sure to set the Content-Length header.
 The Content-Type header should be `application/octet-stream` Chunk size is up to you, up to 5 MB in size.
 If you attempt to upload a chunk larger than 5 MB you'll receive an error.